 TPFM recognizes that unique individual and business situations sometimes require a specialized financing solution that is not available by way of conventional financing through traditional Canadian lenders such as banks, credit unions, trusts companies and other such conventional lenders.
 TPFM will use the funds loaned to it by the Corporation to provide Loans to Borrowers in the Program.
 As a result, Loans made by TPFM to Borrowers have a higher default risk.
 Accordingly, a Loan made by TPFM to Borrowers earns a higher rate of return than loans made by conventional lenders.
-While TPFM intends to offer Loans to Borrowers with Consumer Proposals, TPFM may, from time to time, offer Loans to Borrowers who are settling with creditors but whose settlement plans are not filed as formal proposals under the Bankruptcy and Insolvency Act (Canada) or, from time to time to borrowers for financing under special conditions.
+An ideal candidate for the TPFM Program is someone who had good credit in the past but may have experienced an unforeseen life event that has led them to financial instability and unmanageable debt.
+Some examples of borrowers in the Program include: